Last updated May 25, 2022.

 - People who are not vaccinated.

-- People who are not up to date with recommended vaccine doses, including third doses when eligible.
+- People who are not up to date with recommended vaccine doses.

 If you need to quarantine, you should stay home for five days after you were exposed to COVID-19.
 Your first day of quarantine is the first full day following your exposure.
 Wear a well-fitted mask around others in your home if you aren’t able to remain completely separate during quarantine.
 You should wear a well-fitted mask around other people at home and in public for five more days after that.
 If you can’t quarantine, you’ll have to wear a well-fitted mask around others for 10 days after exposure.
 People who are unable to wear a mask around others, including children under the age of 2 years and people of any age with certain disabilities, should quarantine for a full 10 days.